uuid6/new-uuid-encoding-techniques-ietf-draft/draft-davis-uuidrev-alternate-uuid-encoding-methods.md

 The number of characters in a given encoding alphabet is directly correlated to the size of the alternate UUID encoding output.

 As a starting point the encodings defined by RFC9562 are Binary, Integer, and Hex.
-Base02 (Binary) version of a UUID is 128 characters in length consisting of 0s and 1s.The Base10 (Integer) version of a UUID is 39 characters consisting of characters 0 through 9 while the Base16 (Hex) version of a UUID shortens this to 32 characters by using characters 0 through 9 and A through F.
+Base02 (Binary) version of a UUID is 128 characters in length consisting of 0s and 1s.The Base10 (decimal) version of a UUID is 39 characters consisting of characters 0 through 9 while the Base16 (Hex) version of a UUID shortens this to 32 characters by using characters 0 through 9 and A through F.

 Base32 libraries tend to produce a UUID output of 26 characters in length and base64 drops the output UUID to 22 characters.